-For the category of direct investment, there are directional distinctions (abroad or in the reporting economy) and-for the equity capital, and other capital, and financial derivative components within this category-asset or liability distinctions.
+For the category of direct investment, there are directional distinctions (abroad or in the reporting economy) and-for the equity capital, and other capital, components within this category-asset or liability distinctions.

 For the categories of portfolio investment, financial derivatives, and other investment, there are the customary asset/liability distinctions.